mrgrain/cdk-esbuild/README.md

 AWS CDK [supports _esbuild_ with Lambda Functions](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-nodejs-readme.html).
 However the implementation cannot be used with any other Constructs and doesn't expose all of _esbuild_'s build interface.

 This package is running _esbuild_ directly in Node.js and bypasses Docker which the AWS CDK implementation uses.
-This makes it quicker and easier to use for Node.hs users, but incompatible for other languages.
+The approach is quicker and easier to use for Node.js users, but incompatible with other languages.

 ## Getting started